jamesgober/PHP-Logger/README.md

 # PHP LOGGER

+&nbsp;

+> [!CAUTION]
+> This project is currently under development!

+&nbsp;

+### TODO
+-[ ]

+&nbsp;

+---

 **Logger** is a high-performance **PHP extension** designed to handle high-capacity logging efficiently and flexibly.
 It adheres to the PSR-3 Logger standards, ensuring compatibility with modern PHP logging practices and seamless integration with other libraries and frameworks.

-> [!CAUTION]
-> This project is currently under development!

 ### Key features include: